belarte/metrix2/INSTRUCTIONS.md

 ## Contribution Guidelines

-- Keep PRs small and focused.
+- Keep commits small and focused.
 - Add new HTTP endpoints in `handlers/` and register them in `router/`.
 - Prefer pure functions and clear, simple code.
 - Follow code review and style guidelines.